 The parade begins at noon, with lineup starting at 8:00 a.m.
 It will travel down Dickson Street and end at Arkansas Avenue.
-The festival, which begins at 11 p.m., on School Avenue, east of the Walton Arts Center, will feature a beer garden, food and craft vendors, and the NWA Bear Bash & Contest.
+The festival, which begins at 11 a.m., in the Dickson Street Entertainment District, features a beer garden; food, craft, and nonprofit vendors; the PFLAG family zone; and the NWA Bear King Contest.

 The NWA Pride Parade and Festival are held in the Downtown & Dickson Street Entertainment District that is home to other popular things to do, including the Fayetteville Farmers’ Market, Walton Arts Center and a variety of art galleries, restaurants and entertainment venues.